TAUSBV/dqf-api/v3/README.md

   * Part of segment
 3. **Combined** (_combined_): Combination of the above.
 The existing translation is corrected and error categories are applied.
 Here too errors can apply to the whole segment or just a part.

 **Note:** Review projects can also have projects of type _translation_ as children.
 For example, a review project with a type *Error Annotation* is created and completed.
 The owner of the parent project of this review project (let's assume a translation project)  decides to have the project go through a new translation round.
 Two options are possible:
 * A new child of type _translation_ gets created that has the review project as parent.
 * A new child of type _review/correction_ gets created.
 Which of the two options should be chosen ultimately depends on your implementationa and your tool.
 However, please keep in mind that the results on the reports will be different according to the chosen approach.

 The review settings can be posted at master project level if they are known from the beginning of the project.
 Alternatively, they can be posted at child project level if e.g. 1) they are determined at a later stage 2) a different set of review settings is required for a subset of the workflow.
 The TAUS account in use when the review settings are submitted is considered the ***initiator*** of the review cycle.

 To create a review project you need to use the method [POST /v3/project/child/{projectId}/file/{fileId}/targetLang/{targetLangCode}/translation/{translationId}/batchReview](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile%2FTarget_Language%2FSegment%2FReview/add).

 This is the most complex request in the API.

-The easiest way to explain this method is to display the request raw body data:
+The easiest way to explain this method is to display the request raw body data.

+**Note:** Please pay attention to the terminology used:
+* REVIEW = type of a child project and the POST method in the API
+* REVISION = parameter in the json request body when posting a review (see below)

 ```json
 {
     "overwrite": true,